Farnaz Fassihi: The New York Times

 Fassihi joined The New York Times as a reporter in July 2019, based in New York City.

 Fassihi reported in November 2019 uprising in Iran and broke the story of the massacre of people in Mahshahr, reconstructing in detail how the Islamic Revolutionary Guards Corps shot down Ukraine International Airlines Flight 752, a passenger plane, with missiles on a night that the U.S. and Iran went to the brink of war, and lied about it for three days.

 Also in November 2019, Fassihi was one of the reporters on a joint investigative project, "The Iran Cables", between the NY Times and The Intercept about a find of intelligence cables revealing how Iran wields influence in Iraq.

 In October 2020, Fassihi's investigation into Iran's MeToo movement revealed allegations of sexual misconduct against prominent artist Aydin Aghdashloo.

 In August 2021, it was reported that Fassihi had been the target of a series of cyber attacks and violent threats by certain Iranian opposition groups and internet trolls over several months.
 She was doxxed and threatened with death and rape.
 The New York Times put out a statement on Twitter on August 6 in support of her.
 The Coalition For Women In Journalism condemned the attacks, which they called "deeply gendered and misogynistic".

 In October 2021, Fassihi and the New York Times were accused and called out in an open letter by critics for "fake news" reports for "[denial of (DARVO)] and normalizing Iranian government brutality", which The New York Times Editorial board, public relations and Fassihi rebutted in an official public statement.
+Further allegations about Fassihi's integrity were made post publishing an article blaming Israel for the death of transgenders post the attack on Evin Prison.
+An investigation done by TAZ rebutted Fassihi's claims.
+Both the New-York Times and Fassihi declined to comment or correct the original article.

 In April 2022, The New York Times announced that Fassihi would be covering the United Nations in addition to continuing to cover Iran.